Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/renew-certificates.md

       --key=/PATH_TO_FILE/tls.key
     ```

-1. Open the `values.yaml` file for your runtime instance and update it to point
+1. Open the `values.yaml` file for your data plane node and update it to point
 to the new secrets.

     Update the `secretVolumes` section: